AMReX-Codes/amrex/Docs/Migration/Migration.md

   `Array<T*> GetArrOfPtrs (const Array<std::unique_ptr<T> >& a)`.
   These functions are in `Src/C_BaseLib/Array.H` as of writing, and they will be moved to `Src/Base/AMReX_Array.H`.

+### Step 3

+AMReX `migration/3-amrex-prefix` branch should be used in this step.
+We have added `AMReX_` to source file names.
+Thus we must update the header file names in the source codes.
+For example, `#include
+<Box.H>` needs to be changed to `#include <AMReX_Box.H>`.
+A script,
+`Tools/Migration/step-3-amrex-prefix/amrexprefix.sh`, can be used to do the search and replace.